omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

         - don't think I need localtime on this
 - removed update functions from save function in instance and results
         - all update functions now live in the respective views.
+- used .iterator() and .exists() on applicable functions
+- changed update_youngest_scheduled_date to not fail if there is no option. instead sets to null
 Notes:
 - can add db_index=True to fields that get ordered_by/filtered_by a lot (date fields)
         - all foreignkey fields automatically have this, can remove it by db_index=False to save speed